pzembrod/cc64/File-formats.md

 files live in c64files/ and ASCII files in the main directory.
 Makefiles handle the conversion as needed.

+### Running on a real C64

+As a corrolary, the contents of the v05/c64files dir is all that should be needed to run cc64 on a real C64.
+Transferring the content of this dir onto a C64-readable disk or disk image should do the trick.

 ### Autostarting T64 images in VICE

 For scripted building of cc64 from source, and scripted running of tests,